Cell-Free MIMO with Rotatable Antennas: When Macro-Diversity Meets Antenna Directivity: Simulation Results and Discussions

-Before the performance comparison, Fig.~\ref{fig:convergence} depicts the convergence behavior of the proposed AO-based algorithm, where the transmit power budget per AP is set to $P_{\rm max}=15$~dBm and the antenna directivity factor is set to $p=3$.
-The figure plots the minimum user rate versus the AO iteration index for three choices of the number of RA elements per AP, namely, $M \in \{2,4,6\}$.
-In all cases, the minimum rate is non-decreasing over iterations, indicating that each AO update preserves or improves the objective value.
-As a result, the proposed algorithm converges reliably within a modest number of iterations.
-Moreover, increasing $M$ consistently improves the converged minimum rate, since a larger number of RA elements provides richer spatial degrees of freedom for both beamforming and orientation design, thereby enabling finer control of the effective channels and inter-user interference.
+Before the performance comparison, Fig.~\ref{fig:convergence} depicts the convergence behavior of the proposed AO-based algorithm under different AP deployments.
+Specifically, the transmit power budget per AP is set to $P_{\rm max}=15$~dBm and the antenna directivity factor is set to $p=5$.
+The figure plots the minimum user rate versus the AO iteration index for three representative numbers of APs, i.e., $B\in\{2,6,10\}$.
+In all cases, the minimum rate exhibits stable and non-decreasing behavior over iterations, which is consistent with the monotonicity property established in Proposition~2.
+This confirms that the proposed AO-based algorithm converges reliably for different AP deployment densities.
+Moreover, increasing $B$ improves the converged minimum rate, since more distributed APs provide stronger macro-diversity and more cooperative AP--user links.
+This allows the system to better support bottleneck users and improve the fairness-oriented minimum-rate performance.

+To quantify the computational burden, the convergence tolerance of the AO-based algorithm is set to $\epsilon_{\rm AO}=10^{-3}$, and the simulations are conducted using MATLAB R2021b on a laptop equipped with a 2.4 GHz Intel(R) Core(TM) i7-13700H processor and 16 GB of RAM.
+For $B\in\{2,6,10\}$, the average runtimes of the AO-based algorithm are approximately $78$ s, $147$ s, and $376$ s, respectively.
+Under the same settings, the average runtimes of the proposed low-complexity algorithm are approximately $12$ s, $13$ s, and $15$ s, respectively.
+These results show that the low-complexity algorithm significantly reduces the runtime by avoiding repeated orientation--beamforming alternations and solving the SOCP-based beamforming problem only once.
+This runtime reduction becomes more pronounced as the number of APs increases.